How judo passion engulfed 'the man who shot the Sixties'

 His passion was such that he got his children involved with going to the club, and he would even try to persuade his reluctant wife to act as a practice judoka.

-"He would talk about it very animatedly," she recalls.
+"He would talk about it very animatedly," she explained.
 "If he could persuade me, he'd try to grab my clothes and get me involved in practicing, which I did my utmost to avoid!
 Otherwise I'd end up flat on the floor!"

 Inside the Budokwai, reminders of Donovan remain, pictures taken of him and by him still adorning the walls of a place he frequented until the final months of his life.

-She says in an interview: "I'd done a screen test for Billy Liar and hadn't got the part.
-Then the director saw a magazine cover that Terence had taken of me and I landed my first film role.
-Who knows, would I ever have got into films if it hadn't been for him?"

-And his multifarious roles included directing Robert Palmer's Addicted to Love video in the mid-80s.

-Many of his fellow judoka remain practicing and competing more than two decades of his death, including Peter Blewett, a close friend and a man who has been the club's chief instructor throughout that time.
+Many of his fellow judoka continue to practice and compete more than two decades after his death, including Peter Blewett, a close friend and a man who has been the club's chief instructor throughout that time.

-Blewett was a university student when they first met, their sole initial common ground being a love of judo.
+Blewett was a university student when he first met Donovan, their sole initial common ground being a love of judo.

 "When I was a student and skint, he'd help with opportunities," says Blewett.
 "He got me a job as an extra as a carpet fitter in a KitKat advert, which was a life-changing amount of money for me then.

-He did that for me personally but I know he did it for others too.
+"He did that for me personally but I know he did it for others too.
 He'd put his hands in his pockets and expect nothing in return.
 He was just a lovely bloke."

 Protecting Princess Diana

-Inside the four walls of the Budokwai, he simply referred to himself, says Blewett" as "the fat bloke in the corner" but apparently it belied his skill as a judoka.
+Inside the four walls of the Budokwai, Donovan simply referred to himself as "the fat bloke in the corner," Blewett said.
+But such self-deprication belied his skill as a judoka.

 "He found the judo liberating and was willing to take on all comers," he adds.
 "In fact, he was just interested in all comers through the door whether it was a bus driver or an art historian."